-- Flush with water to remove dust and dirt, then dry the panel.

-- Clean the panel with GM Glass
+- Flush with water to remove dust and dirt, then dry the panel. - Clean the panel with GM Glass Cleaner.
+Leave the cleaner on the panel for one minute, then wipe the panel with a soft, lint-free cloth. - Don't use abrasive cleaning materials.

-Cleaner (GM Part No. 1050427) or

-a liquid household glass cleaner.

-Leave the cleaner on the panel for

-one minute, then wipe the panel with

-a soft, lint-free cloth.

-- Don't use abrasive cleaning materials.